CatalystApps/StarlingGAFPlayer/README.md

 What is GAF?
 -----------------

-GAF is a technology that allows porting animations created in Flash Pro into an open format GAF and play back them in different popular frameworks, such as Starling, Unity3d, Cocos2d-x and other.
+GAF is a solution that allows porting animations created in Flash Pro into an open format GAF and play back them in different popular frameworks, such as Starling, Unity3d, Cocos2d-x and other.
 [More info...][2]

 What are the main features of GAF?
 -----------------